*Know your Waters! * - Sounds simple, but very important. This tip applies to all fisherman, experienced or otherwise.

 Respect others - All day, every day, and on every inch of water.

-• Your mouth, shut it.
-Foul and or vulgar language, yelling...
+- Your mouth, shut it.
+Foul and vulgar language, yelling...
 It isn't necessary.

-• loud music.
+- Loud music.
 Keep in mind of others around you.
-(Havasu is Exempt)

-• First come, First serve.
+- First come, First serve.
 If someone has beaten you to the fishing spot, give them room.
 Do not set up right on top of them!
-There are more fishing spots, find it, us it, and don't tell anyone about it.
+There are more fishing spots, find it, use it, and don't tell anyone about it.

 Support local business - Bait sellers, lure designers/makers, etc. Keep the money flowing.
 Keep it in the hands of our local fishermen.